netuno-org/platform/bundle/base/README.md

 }
 ```

-> The `home` path is relative to the apps folder and not from the Netuno home folder.
+> The `home` path is relative to the `apps` folder and not to the Netuno root directory.